• Disease Overview

 Signs & Symptoms

-Individuals with HoFH exhibit extremely high LDL-C levels, usually above 400 mg/dL.
-They usually have xanthomas by early childhood.
+Individuals with HoFH have extremely high LDL-C levels, usually above 400 mg/dL.
+They usually have firm nodules caused by cholesterol buildup (xanthomas) by early childhood.
+The most common sites are the Achilles tendon and the tendons on top of the hands.
 Planar xanthomas affecting the skin on the hands, elbows, buttocks and knees in a young child are diagnostic for this condition.
-Corneal arcus surrounding the entire inside edge of the cornea is often present.
-Most individuals with HoFH experience severe CAD by their mid-20’s if not aggressively treated.
+Corneal arcus, a white, grey or blue opaque ring surrounding the entire inside edge of the cornea is often present.
+Most individuals with HoFH have severe CAD by their mid-20โ€™s if not aggressively treated.
 Narrowing of the heart valve leading to the aorta (aortic stenosis) often occurs, which may make it necessary to replace the aortic valve.
 Very aggressive therapy is needed to reduce the likelihood of vascular events.
-Most affected people will require filtering of their blood (LDL apheresis) and/or medications specifically approved by the FDA for HoFH (lomitapide, PCSK9 inhibitors or mipomersen).
+Most affected people require filtering of their blood (LDL apheresis) and/or medications specifically approved by the U.S Food and Drug Administration (FDA) for HoFH (lomitapide, PCSK9 inhibitors or evinacumab).

 • < Previous section